skypilot-org/skypilot/sky/design_docs/cluster_name.md

-After #2403, SkyPilot will automatically truncate cluster names to comply with the naming length limit of the cloud, and append a user hash to the end of the name to distinguish clusters from different users.
+After #2403, SkyPilot will automatically truncate cluster names to comply with the naming length limit of the cloud, and append a user hash to the end of the name to distinguish clusters from different users (we make sure the final result after the append is within length limit).

 ## Details